 Contractor mortgages can often seem like an uphill struggle.
 From a lender’s perspective, being a contractor can be defined as a number of different things.
-As a result, lenders have varied views on how to assess contractor mortgages and therefore have very different approaches.
+As a result, lenders have varied views on how to assess mortgages for contractors and therefore have very different approaches.

-Being a contractor usually entails being employed by a company working on a fixed term contract.
+Being a contractor usually entails being employed by a company working on a fixed-term contract.
 You may also be self-employed and the majority of your work is carried out through one main company.
 Lenders may lend to one type of contractor and not the other, or vice versa.
 Some lenders may not lend at all and some may lend to both types.
-There are lenders that may consider approving contractor mortgages, even if you’ve been a contractor in the UK for just six months.
+There are also lenders that may consider approving you, even if you’ve been a contractor in the UK for just six months.

 Every case is unique, so we’ve organised this article to be as helpful as possible.
-If you’re still unsure of what to do next, you can always speak to an expert mortgage advisor.
+If you’re still unsure of what to do next, you can always speak to one of our advisors.

 - Self-employed contractors